 When we look at the web and how it may support digital libraries, we see some dramatic changes with respect to the card catalogue type of applications.
-We can now have access to a variety of sources of information, at low cost,
+We can now have access to a variety of sources of information, at low cost, including geographically distributed resources, due to improved networking.
+And, everybody is free to make information available, and what is worse, everybody seems to be doing so.
+Hence, the web is a continuously growing repository of information of a (very) heterogeneous kind.

-Considering the web as an information retrieval system we may observe, following [IR], that:
+Considering the web as an information retrieval system we may observe, following Baeza-Yates and Ribeiro-Neto (1999), that: